 Another interesting stone arrangement is in south-central Saskatchewan, Canada, where there is a large stone effigy in the shape of a turtle (known as the Minton turtle effigy) with solar and stellar alignments to the summer solstice.17

 The turtle is a symbol found in the Religion of the Sun, representing the earth and the womb, and is found all around the world in cultures who practiced it.
 In India, for example, a turtle represents the earth in the epic story of the Churning of the Milky Ocean.18

 The Maize God Hun Hunahpu resurrects from a turtle, known as the tomb of the earth, which is another symbol of the womb.
-This same enactment is found at the pre-Columbian site of Monks Mound in the United States, where the spring equinox sun appears to rise (or resurrect) from out of a giant mound originally built in the form of a turtle. ~ The Path of the Spiritual Sun – Belsebuub and Angela Pritchard19
+This same enactment is found at the pre-Columbian site of Monks Mound in the United States, where the spring equinox sun appears to rise (or resurrect) from out of a giant mound originally built in the form of a turtle. ~ The Path of the Spiritual Sun – Belsebuub and Lara Atwood19

 Unfortunately, many of the medicine wheels have not been thoroughly studied or have been badly damaged by vandalism or a lack of protection, and the knowledge they contain may disappear in time.